20centcroak/github-cheatsheet/cheatsheet.md

 *origin/master* mention shows that the remote branch *origin/master* points on the first commit because no push have been applied to the master branch since this first commit.

 ### Case study - merge commit
-Starting from the previous case study, let's create a branch *featureX*
+Starting from the previous case study, let's create a branch *featureX*:

     git checkout -b "featureX"
 >Switched to a new branch 'featureX'

-add 2 commits in this branch with successive modifications of files A and B
+add 2 commits in this branch with successive modifications of files A and B:

     echo 'featureX' >> .\fileA.txt
     git commit -a
 >[featureX 9e469f9] add featureX in fileA